kriber82/AdventOfCraft2024/exercise/kotlin/day03/thoughts.md

 - "gradle test" seems to execute only one of the fuzz tests.
 Why?
   - ChatGPT: The behavior you're encountering—where only one of the fuzz tests is executed—happens because Jazzer is designed to run one fuzzing test per JVM instance.
 This is a common design choice for fuzzing frameworks to avoid interference between test runs and to ensure that each fuzz test has complete control over the environment.
   - My workaround: Introduce a single @FuzzTest-annotated method that calls the individual tests (not among ChatGPTs proposed solutions)
+  - open point: would this prevent non-fuzzed tests in test classes after the fuzz-test-class?
+- Trying to refactor recommendedAge with IDEAs AI Assistant was rough:
+  - initial suggestion for the refactoring was a good one, imho
+  - refactoring execution was bumpy to say the least, especially for fixing usages I had to revert to manual changes.
+  - would probably have been smoother applying a chain of IDE refactorings by hand
+- Retracing refactoring by hand
+  - only noticed now: all other fields are immutable, should probably also apply to recommendedAge, making even more tests obsolete
+  - most of the refactoring could be done with automated steps.
+Some local changes in Gift & final pruning of addAttribute calls needed to be done by hand